gramaziokohler/ros_docker/README.md

 ### Building the docker images

-These images are build on Windows using WSL.
-The process is straight-forward:
+These images are built and published by Github Actions on every push.

-Open your bash shell in WSL and type:

-    $ make build

-### Publishing the docker images

-Once built, you can release all images to Docker Hub in one command:

-    $ make release
+If a push includes a tag, the images will also be tagged with it.

 ### Using the containers